kfkaplan/igrins_observability/readme.txt

 ==================== Version Notes =========================

+(Dec 2014) Changes since V1.4
+-NEW FEATURE!
+Load input files from the command line!
+Thank you Kevin Guillikson for adding this feature -Coordinate grid is now displayed in DS9
+-DS9 regions files are now movable by the user (previously this was turned off) -Bug fix: Declinations of -00 deg used to be read in as +00, now should work fine

 (Sept.
 XX, 2014) Changes since V1.3:
 -NEW FEATURE!
 Automatically find guide stars by setting the input for guide star to 4 and displays them in DS9 and command line with K-mag, SL, SW
 -NEW FEATURE!
 When automatically searching for guide stars, you can double click them to see some extra info (ie. K-mag, SL, SW, & coordinates)